-Show your prospects who you are, what you do, how you solve client problems, what clients can learn from your experience, your struggles and failures.
+"Show your prospects who you are, what you do, how you solve client problems, what clients can learn from your experience, your struggles and failures.

 4. Content builds visibility.

 Did you know that 90% of professional service buyers check out a consultant’s expertise online before making a decision whether or not to get in touch with them?
-And did you know that a striking 80% of potential consultants put themselves out of the picture straight away because of their poor online profile and/or the lack of visible expertise?
+And did you know that a striking 80% of potential consultants and consultancies put themselves out of the picture straight away because of their poor online profile and/or the lack of visible expertise?
 (Data from Hinge Research Institute)

-5. Content builds a mental connection.
+5. Audience education builds a mental connection.

 The more you open up, the more people will relate to you!
 (Tim Denning)

-7. Sharing content provides you with data.
+7. Sharing content provides consultancies with data.

 8. Content sharing is a pre-qualification tool.